24 Goose Lane, Tolland, CT 06084 & 112 Spencer St, Manchester, CT 06040

 Neuropsychological Rotation (Internship)

 Human Information Processing

 Functional Medicine Educational Workshops and Research Literature Training

 Professional Experience and Training:

 • Hartford Board of Education, Hartford, CT, School Psychologist.
 Psychological assessment of Caucasian, Latino, African American, and Portuguese speaking children, with learning disabilities, intellectual impairment, autism, traumatic brain injury, language deficits, Attention-Deficit/Hyperactivity Disorder, developmental disorders, and social/emotional issues.
-Grades K-12, September 1995 - March 2008, and April 2010 - present.
+Grades K-12, September 1995 - March 2008, and April 2010 - August 2019.

 • Charter Oak Terrace/Rice Heights Health Center, Hartford, CT.
 Psychologist.
 Psychological assessment and therapy of children with learning deficits, attentional problems, oppositionality, depression, anxiety, etc. Family treatment with a racially and culturally diverse population.
 February 1993 - September 1995.